 The laser show is being concluded with giant sprigs of mistletoe appearing over our heads.
 This time, it's Coach who bends down and plants a long tender kiss on Toni's non-lipsticked mouth.
 There's another flash of cameras from the delighted audience.

 Toni takes Coach's hand, and they begin to move off towards the exit.

-"Oh, don't stop yet!," says a disappointed woman, still rumaging for her camera.
+"Oh, don't stop yet!" says a disappointed woman, still rummaging for her camera.